favxlaw/BLOCKCHAIN-UNN_Tasks/ICO SC/README.md

 ## Acknowledgments
 This project is based on the OpenZeppelin smart contract libraries.
-Special thanks to the Ethereum community for their contributions to the ecosystem.
+Special thanks to the Ethereum community and Blockchain UNN for their contributions to the ecosystem.